pdgetrf/ArktosEdge/design/530_design.md

 4. Direct inter-cluster communication without going through the central cloud, and,
 5. Smart edge cluster formation.

-## Scenarios
+## Scenarios & Design Considerations

+Edge computing is being adopted in old and new industries at a quick pace.
+From factory automation, automated vehicles, security surveillance,  medical operation, remote monitoring, etc., the benefit of low latency, hight

 - IoT, where devices such as temperature sensors and surveillance cameras are connected to edge nodes.
 - Smart Factory, where cluster of nodes run on the edge site.
 - Multi-access edge computing (MEC), where edge applications run on edge nodes or clusters places in or close to the cellular network.

-## Requirements

-Edge computing environments have the following key differences comparing to the cloud environments:
+From the three types of scenarios, the edge environments can be summarized to have the following

 - Low computing power
 - Low energy suply and consumption